openshift/enhancements/enhancements/builds/entitlements.md

 For these an annotation is needed to opt in.

-###### Pre-Build Auto Injection Option
+###### Pre-Build Auto Injection

-There seems no need at this time to employ more sophisticated mechanism's like the global proxy controller auto-injecting the credentials defined at the global level into per namespace secrets/secrets with a well known label.

-Copying when a build is initiated seems sufficient.

-If there is a performance concern with copying on each build, then CA injection controller approach employed by Global Proxy could be a solution, where that controller handles updating when the source resource is changed.
+If there is a performance concern with copying on each build, then the CA injection controller approach employed by Global Proxy could be a solution, where that controller handles updating when the source resource is changed.

+Today the global proxy support includes auto-injecting the credentials defined at the global level into per namespace config maps with a well known label.

 ### Risks and Mitigations